MichailZyusko/interview-preparation/Interview questions.md

         27. Explain transaction isolation levels.
         28. Replication types (database).
         29. How do you handle transaction rollbacks?
+        30. What databases have you used?
+        31. Have you scaled databases or sharded them?
+        32. Describe your experience with ORMs, compare them, and explain which one you prefer and why?
+        33. How do replication and sharding work?
+        34. Explain what the N+1 problem is and how to handle it in TypeORM?
+        35. How can migrations be organized in TypeORM, and what tools do we have for this?
+        36. Imagine we have a migration that failed, we want to restart it, but at the beginning of the migration some columns were deleted, we restarted it but the columns are already deleted, how to fix this situation (Note: you need to foresee this in the down method)?
+        37. Experience with transaction management in a financial domain context.
+        38. Knowledge in schema design, indexing, and performance optimization.
+        39. How can multitenancy be implemented?
+How can this be done on the database side without creating a database for each tenant?
+        40. How can you optimize a large number of joins in a query?
+        41. How would you implement transferring funds between two accounts of one user?
+        42. What are transactions?
+How do they work?
+What is data consistency?
+        43. What criteria should be used to choose between relational and non-relational databases?
+        44. In what cases can JSON be stored in an SQL database, and when is it better to use regular tables with relationships?
+        45. Have you ever designed a database, and what do you pay attention to when designing a database?
 - DevSecOps  ☑️
     - DevOps and Deployment
         1. What are multi-stage builds in Docker and when should you use them?
 Why are they efficient?
         2. What were your DevOps responsibilities?
+        3. What CI/CD pipelines have you set up?
+Describe how you deployed projects from the coding process to delivery (what tools you used for this, how PRs were opened/closed, how tests were run).
-        3. What were you using for CI/CD pipelines?
+        4. What were you using for CI/CD pipelines?
-        4. What is Kubernetes?
+        5. What is Kubernetes?
 What is autoscaling?
 On what basis do you scale it?
 On which criteria would you go for scaling?
-        5. What's the difference between a Docker Image and a Container?
+        6. What's the difference between a Docker Image and a Container?
-        6. You have an API written using Node.js, what should your Dockerfile contain to run it?
+        7. You have an API written using Node.js, what should your Dockerfile contain to run it?
-        7. If you're deploying your API to production, do you think you need package.json included in the production build?
+        8. If you're deploying your API to production, do you think you need package.json included in the production build?
 It's not good to give end-users this file, how do you prevent it?
 Should only the production build be exposed?
-        8. Have u worked with bash and linux commands
+        9. Have u worked with bash and linux commands
-        9. Have u used some kind of proxies
+        10. Have u used some kind of proxies
+        11. Describe how you handled deployment (CI/CD, GitHub Actions, AWS), and specify details about Docker (ECS service in AWS)?
-        10. We have FE app and we wanna dockerize it, app makes multiple requests to backend and base URL is changing from environment to environment, we store this base URL in env var and we wanna change it’s value dynamically after image has been built.
+        12. We have FE app and we wanna dockerize it, app makes multiple requests to backend and base URL is changing from environment to environment, we store this base URL in env var and we wanna change it’s value dynamically after image has been built.
 How can we achieve it
-        11. Describe your experience with Docker.
+        13. Describe your experience with Docker.
-        12. What network drivers does Docker have?
+        14. What network drivers does Docker have?
-        13. Write a Dockerfile for a Node.js application.
+        15. Write a Dockerfile for a Node.js application.
 Explain what it consists of.
-        14. What is Nginx, how do we use it?
+        16. What is Nginx, how do we use it?
-        15. What is a reverse proxy?
+        17. What is a reverse proxy?
-        16. Do you have experience using Traefik/Nginx as a reverse proxy?
+        18. Do you have experience using Traefik/Nginx as a reverse proxy?
-        17. CDN, reverse proxy, load balancing.
+        19. CDN, reverse proxy, load balancing.
+        20. Syntax of a YAML file for Docker.
+        21. If the API and URL in the application are not the same, how do you handle it?
+        22. Question:
+            1. Describe a scenario where you had to containerize a NodeJS and MongoDB application using Docker for a banking/finance project.
+            2. How did you ensure the security and scalability of the deployed application?
+            - Follow-up 1: What were your considerations for orchestrating these containers, especially in a microservices architecture?
+Did you use any orchestration tools like Kubernetes?
+            - Follow-up 2: Can you discuss any continuous integration/continuous deployment (CI/CD) pipelines you set up for this project?
+How did you manage configuration across different environments?
+            - Follow-up 3: How did you monitor the health and performance of the containerized application post-deployment, and what strategies did you employ for logging and troubleshooting?
     - Security
         1. What is a web app firewall?
         2. What is CORS and how does it work under the hood?
 And why do we have it?
 And who will block a cross-origin request?